-Every Ride and Route on Ride with GPS has an export tab in the right side panel.
-You’ll see different export options like TCX Course, TCX History, FIT, GPX Track, CSV, and KML.
+Every Ride and Route on Ride with GPS can be downloaded to your computer as a TCX Course, TCX History, FIT Course, GPX Track, CSV, or KML.
 What do these all mean?

 There are two versions of TCX & FIT files: TCX Course and TCX History; and FIT files can be exported as a FIT Course.

 Premium and Basic subscribers can set a notification distance in meters for an upcoming turn when exporting a TCX Course or FIT Course file.